 4) Check Usability

 This check will help you see what the user experience would be like with your website.
 Check to see if the menus are properly placed and easily accessible.
 They should be logically structured.
 Popups should not be too distracting or disturbing.
 Check to ensure that the entire process of visiting your website, filling in the different forms required, and making a purchase is seamless.
-Try some wrong maneuvers to ensure that appropriate error messages display to guide the users appropriately.
+Try some wrong man oeuvres to ensure that appropriate error messages display to guide the users appropriately.
 The appearance of the page should be pleasant to the eyes.
 Very bright, or very dark colors are often a put-off.
 Make sure that the instructions provided are clear and concise.
 Know more reasons, why should you audit your website.

 5) Check Interface